timba/tailrecursiondotnet/README.md

 }
 ```

-From decompiled code we can see that instead of recursive call, actual code has been changed to ```whule(true)``` loop which doesn't create new stack on each iteration.
+From decompiled code we can see that instead of recursive call, actual code has been changed to ```while(true)``` loop which doesn't create new stack on each iteration.
 Any build configuration for any platform gives an assembly which is tail-optimized on IL level.

 |Configuration|Platform|Tail Optimized|